SovannChang/BERT-analysis/README.md

 There are two primary datasets used in pre-training:
 - BooksCorpus contains around 800 million words
 - English Wikipedia contains around 2.5 billion words
-  - Only the article text is used. not headers, lists, tables, etc.
+  - Only the article text is used, not headers, lists, tables, etc.

 It is importatnt to use document-level data instead of "shuffled sentence-level" data because it allows the model "to extract long, contiguous sequences."